 The country is one of three nations to have never sent female athletes to the Olympics, along with fellow Gulf state Qatar and the Sultanate of Brunei.

-Qatar is also planning on sending female competitors to this year’s games.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Qatar is also planning on sending female competitors to this year’s games.For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.